-5.42 When the Lambourne Way Estate was developed (in 1969), the land on which it was built was drained.
+5.43 When the Lambourne Way Estate was developed (in 1969), the land on which it was built was drained.
 Alongside this the winterbourne course was formalised to take a sharp left hand bend before the property Hazelhurst and then to run behind this house, and others, before joining Mullen's Pond.
 Historically, run off from the winterbourne did flow down Village Street to just beyond Harcourt, and this is confirmed by an 1894 map of Thruxton Village.
 Pillhill Brook now flows under the road through a culvert as Village Street meets the sharp corner of Stanbury Road.
-This site of the old Village Ford can still be prone to reactive surface water flooding on occasion of heavy rainfall and high winterbourne Way and Village Street was made at the time of the Lambourne developments in the 1970s.
+This site of the old Village Ford can still be prone to reactive river flooding on occasion of heavy rainfall and high winterbourne water flows.
+The bridge and culvert at the junction of Lambourne Way and Village Street was made at the time of the Lambourne developments in the 1970s.
 This junction is also prone to surface water flooding at times of heavy rainfall.

-Map 5: Flooding
+Map 5: Environment Agency Flood Zones